 - Once your certificate is issued it can be used for entry into the EU within 10 days of issue.

 How much does it cost to have an AHC issued?

-Each AHC is charged at £90 (prices correct at time of publishing), this includes examination to confirm the microchip number and verify their rabies vaccine documents.
+Each AHC is charged at £120 (prices correct at time of publishing), this includes examination only to confirm the microchip number and verify their rabies vaccine documents.
 There is a surcharge of £30 if less than 5 working days notice is given before the AHC needs to be issued.
 This notice consists of a completed form, payment and booked appointment.
 We suggest that you submit the details of where their rabies vaccination and microchip was implanted on the form, so that we can verify these in advance of the appointment.
 Due to beginning the process before the appointment so that most of the work is done by the time you come in for the appointment, the charge for the AHC is not refundable.

 Can I re-use an AHC for a future trip into the EU?

 No, each AHC is only valid for a single trip into the EU.
 You will need another AHC issued for each subsequent trip.

 Does my dog need tapeworm treatment before entering the EU?

 Your dog will only require tapeworm treatment if travelling to a tape worm free member state – Finland, Norway, Malta or Ireland.
 It is not required for any other member states.
 Please note that this is subject to change and you should check the travel requirements prior to your journey.
 Learn more on the government website https://www.gov.uk/taking-your-pet-abroad/tapeworm-treatment-for-dogs.